rclone/rclone/MANUAL.md

 #### --local-zero-size-links

-Assume the Stat size of links is zero (and read them instead)
+Assume the Stat size of links is zero (and read them instead) (Deprecated)

-On some virtual filesystems (such ash LucidLink), reading a link size via a Stat call always returns 0.
-However, on unix it reads as the length of the text in the link.
-This may cause errors like this when
-syncing:

-    Failed to copy: corrupted on transfer: sizes differ 0 vs 13

-Setting this flag causes rclone to read the link and use that as the size of the link instead of 0 which in most cases fixes the problem.
+Rclone used to use the Stat size of links as the link size, but this fails in quite a few places

+- Windows
+- On some virtual filesystems (such ash LucidLink)
+- Android

+So rclone now always reads the link

 - Config:      zero_size_links
 - Env Var:     RCLONE_LOCAL_ZERO_SIZE_LINKS
 - Type:        bool
 - Default:     false

-#### --local-no-unicode-normalization
+#### --local-unicode-normalization

-Don't apply unicode normalization to paths and filenames (Deprecated)
+Apply unicode NFC normalization to paths and filenames

+This flag can be used to normalize file names into unicode NFC form that are read from the local filesystem.

+Rclone does not normally touch the encoding of file names it reads from the file system.

+This can be useful when using macOS as it normally provides decomposed (NFD) unicode which in some language (eg Korean) doesn't display properly on some OSes.

-This flag is deprecated now.
-Rclone no longer normalizes unicode file names, but it compares them with unicode normalization in the sync routine instead.
+Note that rclone compares filenames with unicode normalization in the sync routine so this flag shouldn't normally be used.

-- Config:      no_unicode_normalization
+- Config:      unicode_normalization
-- Env Var:     RCLONE_LOCAL_NO_UNICODE_NORMALIZATION
+- Env Var:     RCLONE_LOCAL_UNICODE_NORMALIZATION
 - Type:        bool
 - Default:     false